 P = Power in Watts

 SQR = Square Root

-I use 'E' to represent voltage most of the time but sometimes you'll see 'V' used for voltage.
+'E' is generally used to represent voltage but sometimes you'll see 'V' used for voltage.
 Don't let it confuse you.

 Short Refresher Course